What would America's Constitutions have looked like if each generation wrote its own?

 About the author

-Beau Breslin is Professor of Political Science at Skidmore College.
+Beau Breslin holds the Joseph C. Palamountain Jr. Chair in Government Professor at Skidmore College.
 He is the author of From Words to Worlds (2009) and The Communitarian Constitution (2004, 2006).

 "A fascinating work of counterfactual history.
 Breslin offers consistently fruitful insights that are not only stimulating, but also edifying about the political controversies that have raised deep questions about the adequacy of the existing Constitution."